Truth is Beauty

 Christine Scaman's is currently the most complete book available on the 12-season color system.
 Christine's a Sci\Art-trained analyst and very, very smart.
 The book is both thorough and poetic, and even comes with sample palettes.

-The New Munsell Student Color Set (2nd Edition)
+The New Munsell Student Color Set

 Use this awesome tool to train your eye to see subtle changes in value and chroma within each hue.
 The accompanying text is thorough.
 Highly recommended.

 Lora Alexander's book on 12-season color analysis is extensively illustrated and easy to read.
+Since publishing this book, Alexander has switched to a 16-season system, but I believe she was right the first time. :-)

-Color analysis isn't just for White women, though you wouldn't know it from most resources.
+Color analysis isn't just for white women, though you wouldn't know it from most resources.
 In this book, Donna Fujii goes well beyond 12 seasons and proposes an extensive system of color categorization that includes separate palettes for Asian, Black, Latina and White women, complete with many large full-color photographs.
 This is an especially good resource for Asian women because Fujii analyzes the subtle variances in Asian women's coloring so closely.
 If you're a woman of color and you believe in the validity of the 12-tone system but have difficulty locating yourself in it, get this book.
 When you find your Fujii season, it's not hard to identify the 12-tone analogue.

 Not for the easily discouraged or easily bored.
 If you're detailed-oriented, obsessive, perfectionistic, thorough - if you're like me, basically - you will heart this book.
 Carla Mathis lets you categorize every part of your body and tells you how to dress it accordingly.
 You can use the punch-out color cards to create your own custom palette.